Amelie-Schreiber/transformers_proteins_and_persistent_homology/README.md

 ## Introduction

 This project is focused on developing a topic modeling tool for proteins, inspired by the [BERTopic](https://maartengr.github.io/BERTopic/index.html) model used in natural language processing.
-Our objective is to leverage hierarchical clustering algorithms like *persistent homology* and the *ESM-2* and *ESMFold* transformer models to create a *topic modeling method for proteins*.
+Our objective is to leverage hierarchical clustering algorithms like *persistent homology*, and the *ESM-2* and *ESMFold* transformer models, to create a *topic modeling method for proteins*.
 Here, a "topic" can be considered a phenotype, tertiary structure, or functional modeling attribute that reflects important characteristics such as secondary structure arrangements, binding sites, or other features in the language of life.
 We plan to eventually incorporate other protein language models into this approach, and other clustering methods.
 For most applications using persistent homology, DBSCAN, or HDBSCAN is more than enough though.

 ## Understanding Protein Structures